Home Sweet Home

-Situated near the banks of the Concord River, the Manse is located next to the old North Bridge where the famous battle of April 19, 1775 took place and is a must-see stop on your visit to historic Concord.
-A National Historic Landmark built in 1770 just before the Revolutionary War by Ralph Waldo Emerson’s grandfather, patriot minister William Emerson, the Manse became the center of Concord’s political, literary, and social revolutions over the course of the next century.
-Ralph Waldo Emerson, Nathanial Hawthorne and Henry David Henry David Thoreau all called the Manse home at one time and drafted some of their most famous works there.
-Enjoy free admission during the open house and take advantage of 15% off in The Old Manse Specialty Bookshop.
+Situated near the banks of the Concord River, the Old Manse is located adjacent to Concord's Old North Bridge, where the Revolutionary War began on April 19, 1775.
+The Old Manse is a must-see stop on any visit to historic Concord.
+This National Historic Landmark was built in 1770 by Ralph Waldo Emerson’s grandfather, the Reverend William Emerson (1743-76).
+This Minister's House subsequently became a focal point of America’s political, literary and social revolutions over the course of the next century.
+Here, Ralph Waldo Emerson (1803-82) and Nathaniel Hawthorne (1804-64) would draft some of their most famous works.

 |The Ashley House, Sheffield

 History buffs take note!
 The oldest house in Berkshire County is where Colonel John Ashley drafted the Sheffield Resolves in 1773, helping to plant the seeds of the American Revolution.
 Less than ten years later, Elizabeth Freeman (nicknamed and formerly referred to as "Mum Bett"), a slave of the Ashleys, successfully sued for her freedom under the new state constitution in 1781, helping to end slavery in Massachusetts.
 A key anchor site on the Upper Housatonic Valley African American Heritage Trail (AAHT), The Ashley House features an interpretive exhibit about Freeman designed by local UMass Amherst graduate students and is filled with original antique furnishings.